This post may include affiliate links.

-This best sweet potato chili recipe is all star and a family favorite!
-It’s a delicious healthy dinner recipe where you won’t miss the meat.
+This sweet potato chili recipe is a family favorite!
+It’s a delicious healthy dinner recipe that’s hearty enough that you won’t miss the meat.

 Before you dismiss this as yet another chili recipe, let us convince you on why this vegetarian sweet potato chili should be on your “must make” list: